vmware/vic/tests/test-cases/Group10-VCH-Restart/Group10-VCH-Restart.md

 2. Issue docker network create bar, creating a new network called "bar"
 3. Reboot VCH
 4. Issue a docker network ls
+5. Issue docker inspect
+6. Issue docker stop, start and ls

 #Expected Outcome:
 * VCH should reboot within a reasonable amount of time
 * After VCH restart, network ls should have the previously created network listed
+* Step 5, 6 should result in success

 #Possible Problems:
 None